kqdtran/bearRec/README.md

 * Make the output a bit more user-friendly
 * Clustering related courses
-* Visualization, as a graph perhaps, where each vertex is a course, and the edge weight between every vertex is their similarity score
+* Visualization, as a graph perhaps, where each vertex is a course, and the edge weight between every two vertices is their similarity score

 ### Related Resources
 * [Beautiful Soup 4](http://www.crummy.com/software/BeautifulSoup/)